 - Arrange a rack in the middle of the oven and heat to 300 degrees F. line a rimmed baking sheet with parchment paper.

-- Combine the steel cut oats, walnuts, pecans, almonds, fresh rosemary, cayenne pepper and sea salt; set aside.
+- Combine the oats, walnuts, pecans, almonds, fresh rosemary, cayenne pepper and sea salt; set aside.

 - In a small saucepan, melt coconut oil over low heat; stir in the olive oil and maple syrup until reaches a syrup consistency.